krlrmlv/krlrmlv/README.md

 <h1>About</h1>

 - 👋 Hi, I’m Front-end developer
+- 💻 I'm currently the Team Lead Front-end in Aero and a guest lecturer in HSE ART AND DESIGN SCHOOL
-- 👀 I’m interested in web/mobile/desktop develop, art, video-games and music
+- 👀 I’m interested in web/mobile/desktop development, 3D modeling, art, video-games and music
-- 🌱 I’m currently learning team management and actual front-end frameworks
+- 🌱 I’m currently learning mobile development and improving my English skill
 - 😄 Pronouns: hi, his, him
 <!---
 - 💞️ I’m looking to collaborate on large international company with interesting and complex projects